86me/bash-define/README.rst

 Notes
 -----

-- Modified to work with zsh.
+- Now with sh support!

-- The sed commands get rid of the dictd status codes.
-If you know of a way to reduce redunancy please let me know!
+- Modified to work with zsh

 - Released under MIT license.